Franklin Graham Says ‘The Sin That’s In The World’ Caused Coronavirus Pandemic

-Christian evangelist and missionary, Franklin Graham, appeared Saturday on Fox News to discuss the raging coronavirus pandemic.
+Christian evangelist and missionary, Franklin Graham, appeared on Fox News on Saturday to discuss the raging coronavirus pandemic.
 Per Raw Story, speaking with host Jeanine Pirro, Graham argued that sinners are to blame for what is happening in the United States and around the world.

 Pirro kicked off the discussion by noting that the death toll is growing, with hundreds of thousands of Americans having contracted the dangerous virus.
 She then asked her guest why God is letting thousands die.

 “Well, I don’t think it’s God’s plan for this to happen,” Graham responded.

-“It’s because of the sin that’s in the world, judge,” he said, proceeding to explain his theory.
+“It’s because of the sin that’s in the world, judge.”

+He proceeded to explain his theory.
 According to Graham, sinners will soon have a chance to ask for forgiveness.

 “Man has turned his back on God, we have sinned against him, and we need to ask for God’s forgiveness and that’s what Easter’s all about,” he asserted.

 “This pandemic, this is the result of a fallen world that has turned its back on God.”